MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-pango/doc/md/Layout.md

 set-width
 ---------

-Sets the width to which the lines of the `PangoLayout` should wrap or ellipsized.
+Sets the width to which the lines of the **Gnome::Pango::Layout** should wrap or ellipsized.

 The default value is -1: no width set.